DANIDIA/notes/README.md

 # Introduction

-This project shows an implantation of a notebook app that allows to create, edit and delete notes.
+This project shows an implementation of a notebook app that allows to create, edit and delete notes.

 ## Technologies